 - The eero 6 has almost zero Wi-Fi settings and very few network settings.
 It doesn’t have all the common settings you’d assume exist in most routers.

-- It has no feature of note, either, unless you opt to pay for a monthly subscription of eero Secure.
+- It has no feature of note, either, unless you opt to pay for a monthly subscription to eero Secure.
 In this case, you’ll get Parental Control and Online Protection, which many routers offer for free.

 Still, in this case, you’ll note the eero 6 has one option fewer than the eero Pro 6.
 By the way, none of the features there are done deal, and each might cost extra when it’s out of beta.
 Only time will tell.